laurentperrinet/laurentperrinet.github.io/content/grant/emergences/index.md

 TL;DR: Conventional deep learning models consume too much energy.
 Inspired by biology, we will explore new models that are more energy efficient.
 {{% /callout %}}

+The *Emergences* project aims at advancing the state-of-the art on near-physics emerging models by collaboratively exploring various computation models leveraging physical devices properties.
+This project will focus on Event-based models, Physics-inspired models and innovative near-physics Machine Learning solutions.
+*Emergences* further intends to extend the collaborative research activities beyond the fence of the consortium by means of connecting with other projects of the PEPR IA and other research institutes.

+* Pilote: Marina Reyboz, CEA, Research Director
+* Co-Pilote: Gilles Sassatelli, CNRS, Research Director

 ## Description of the "*Emergences*" project

 Contemporary machine learning (ML) has incurred profound changes in the scientific, societal and economic landscapes alike.
 After a decade of sustained progress AI as a discipline is still making regular breakthroughs on many fronts, at the expense of an ever-increasing amount of consumption of compute resources.
 Modern language models feature hundreds of billion parameters and training energy consumption alone likely falls in the GWh range, with a logical forecast worsening the already prohibitive carbon footprint of AI.